MicrosoftDocs/azure-docs/articles/confidential-computing/trusted-compute-base.md

 ## Mapping TCB to different Trusted Execution Environments (TEE)

-Depending on the Confidential Computing technology in-use the TCB can vary to cater to different customer demands for confidentiality and ease of adoption.
+Depending on the Confidential Computing technology in-use, the TCB can vary to cater to different customer demands for confidentiality and ease of adoption.

-Intel SGX, for example offers the most granular TCB definition down to individual code functions but requires applications to be written using specifc APIs to leverage confidential capabilities, whereas Confidential Virtual Machines (CVM) using the AMD SEV-SNP (and, in future Intel TDX) technologies can run an entire virtual machine inside the TEE to support lift & shift scenarios, in this case the guest OS is also inside the TCB.
+Intel SGX, for example offers the most granular TCB definition down to individual code functions but requires applications to be written using specific APIs to use confidential capabilities.

+Confidential Virtual Machines (CVM) using the AMD SEV-SNP (and, in future Intel TDX) technologies can run an entire virtual machine inside the TEE to support lift & shift scenarios of existing workloads, in this case, the guest OS is also inside the TCB.

 :::image type="content" source="./media/trusted-compute-base/app-enclave-vs-virtual-machine.jpg " alt-text="Image showing the Trusted Compute Base (TCB) concept mapped to Intel SGX and AMD SEV-SNP Trusted Execution Environments":::